 How to Maximize Your Income Opportunities if You Are Self-Employed

-Whether you are working a full-time job under an employer with a side hustle or two OR fully self-employed, the opportunities regarding how to maximize your income through self-employment are endless!
-As stated in the previous section above, I am self-employed with what you may consider to be a combination of side hustles (I am an Author and I am currently creating other digital products, I do accounting work for two companies, I blog, I create videos, and I am an Amazon affiliate).
+Whether you are working a full-time job under an employer with a side gig or two OR fully self-employed, the opportunities regarding how to maximize your income through self-employment are endless!
+As stated in the previous section above, I am self-employed with what you may consider to be a combination of side gigs (I am an Author and I am currently creating other digital products, I blog, I create videos, and I am an Amazon affiliate).
 All of which I love … so it doesn’t even feel like work!

 Being your own boss is definitely A LOT of work as everything falls on you.
 But, if you are doing what you love, like I said before, it doesn’t feel like work!
 With all the hustling, however, it can be easy to forget the different ways you can grow under your self-employment opportunities.